 The red top fly trap bait is organic and non toxic so is safe for domestic animals like dogs, although hanging them up by their string means it is unlikely pets will get hold of them anyway.

-The Red Top Fly Trap works in a very simple way.
-Essentially, it is a plastic bag with a plastic top that has a gap to allow flies to crawl in.
 There is a small piece of mesh in a funnel shape that guides the fly downwards into the bag.
-Once a fly is inside the bag, it can fly around inside but doesn’t find the small opening in the mesh that it came in through.
+Once a fly is inside the bag, it can fly around but is unable to find the small opening in the mesh that it came in through.

 In the bottom of the bag, there is a mixture of –well I’m not sure what it is, but it smells pretty horrible to me but certainly attracts the flies.
+I couldn’t smell the trap unless putting my nose to the top of it though.
 Eventually, the fly will crawl into or fall into the mixture.

-The trap is capable of catching 20’000 flies and by the end of the season, you can see the number of flies that have built up in the bottom of the bag.
+The trap is capable of catching 20’000 flies and by the end of the season, and as you can see to the right, there is quite a build up of flies in the bottom of the bag.
+At the end of the season, you simply take the bag down and put the trap in the rubbish bin.

 Each trap comes flat packed in a bag and it’s very easy to assemble the trap.